ln-markets/docs.lnmarkets.com/src/step/README.md

 The quantity is the number of contracts you want to trade (1 contract = 1 USD).
 For a given quantity and leverage, initial margin and liquidation price are automatically computed.

-The initial margin is the amount in sats to deposit in collateral to open a position.

-The initial margin is equal to a margin plus a maintenance margin, which is the minimum amount to keep your position open (it includes opening and closing fees).
+The initial margin is the minimum amount to deposit in collateral to open a trade.
+It is equal to a margin computed for a given quantity and leverage plus a maintenance margin, which is the minimum amount to keep your position open (it includes closing fees).

+The opening fee is deducted from the maintenance margin.
+This opening fee depends on the tier fee in which you belong.
+The more volume you trade, the lower the fee.

 You can also add optional take profit and stop loss orders, to specify the exact BTC/USD prices at which to close out a running position for a profit or to limit losses.

-Finally, in order to open your position, you have to pay a trading fee to open a position, which is deducted from the maintenance margin.
-This trading fee depends on the tier fee in which you belong.

 You can see all your trades in the Open / Running / Closed blotters in the lower section: